skade/yakshav.es/_sources/the-patron-saint-of-yakshaves.md

+---
+title: Donald Knuth - The Patron Saint of Yak Shaves
+---

 # Donald Knuth - The Patron Saint of Yak Shaves

 In 2015, I gave a talk in which I called [Donald Knuth the Patron Saint of Yak Shaves](https://speakerdeck.com/skade/tex-the-ultimate-yakshave).
 The reason is that Donald Knuth achieved the most perfect and long-running yak shave: TeX.